 - CR1000 datalogger

 - PC laptop with LoggerNet software

 - 12V battery with power supply

 - Power adapter

 - Serial cable

 - Small screwdriver

 - 1 x purple Type E thermocouple wire (prepared for you)

 - 2 x brown Type E thermocouples (again, prepared for you)

 - Beaker for water

-- Connect the two brown Type E thermocouples (E1 and E2) to differential channels 1 and 2 on the datalogger.
+- 1. Connect the two brown Type E thermocouples (E1 and E2) to differential channels 1 and 2 on the datalogger.
+For both E1 and E2, make sure to connect the thin red wire to "L", and the thin purple wire to "H".
 These are your reference instruments or "knowns".

-E2 also has extra tape wrapped around it, to increase its response time.
+- Note: E1 and E2 are the same type of thermocouple.
+To differentiate them so you can follow these lab instructions, note that E2 has extra tape wrapped around it (to increase its response time), and E1 only has thin tape.

 - 2. Connect the purple wire, which has two junctions (J1 and J2), to differential channel 3 as demonstrated (J1 in "H", J2 in "L").
 This is the instrument that you are calibrating.
 See the conceptual diagram below to get an idea of what is happening.